 Tahoe National Forest | – Need to check with this office, they do have a few stations that provide permits, but it is selective and dates at this point have not been released.
 See contact info below for assistance.

-The Following National forests don’t sell Christmas Tree Permits
+The Following National forests don’t always sell Christmas Tree Permits

 El Dorado National Forest | – No Christmas Tree Permits are Sold for El Dorado National Forest.